Citizenship

 To legitimize your claim as a U.S. citizen, you must apply for the following documents:

 The first step in acquiring citizenship is eligibility.
-An individual needs to have been a legal permanent resident of the United States for at least 5 years.
-The person also needs to be at least 18 years old.
+An individual needs to have been a legal permanent resident of the United States for at least 5 years and be at least 18 years old.

 Way back in history, Theodore Roosevelt famously declared in 1907: